White Card Melbourne

 If you're looking to work in the construction industry in Melbourne, you will need a White Card by completing a construction induction training.
 The White Card is also referred to as a construction induction card.

-The White Card course is nationally recognised training and the cards can be used across borders.
-What this means is that by completing a White Card course in Melbourne, you are free to work in any Australian state or territory.
+The White Card course is nationally recognised training and the cards can be used for work across borders.
+By completing a Victorian White Card course in Melbourne, you are free to work in any Australian state or territory.

 How do I get a White Card in Melbourne?

 In order to get your White Card, you must complete the unit of competency CPCCWHS1001 - Prepare to work safely in the construction industry with a Registered Training Organisation (RTO).
 Upon successful completion of the construction induction training course, the RTO will issue a Statement of Attainment for the aforementioned unit of competency.
-Further to that, WorkSafe Victoria will post the physical White Card to your nominated delivery address.
-According to WorkSafe Victoria, the card should arrive within 2 weeks (should be quicker if completing a White Card Melbourne course, as the WorkSafe VIC offices are also located in Melbourne).
+Further to that, WorkSafe Victoria will post a physical White Card (pictured above) to your nominated delivery address.
+According to WorkSafe Victoria, the card should arrive within 2 weeks (should be quicker if completing the White Card course in Melbourne, as the WorkSafe VIC offices are also located in Melbourne).

 While you are waiting for your card to arrive, you can use the Statement of Attainment as evidence of training to gain access to construction sites and start construction work straight away.

-When choosing an RTO to undertake your White Card training in Melbourne, we recommend comparing the following:
+When looking for an RTO to undertake your White Card training with in Melbourne, we recommend comparing the following: